 Professor and Director of the Institute for Ethical Leadership

-Professor Ciulla is a pioneer in the field of leadership ethics.
-Her research on the ethical challenges of leadership is interdisciplinary but draws heavily on literature in philosophy and history.
-She also does extensive research in business ethics.
-Prior to joining Rutgers, she held the Coston Family Chair in Leadership...
+Joanne B. Ciulla is a pioneer in the field of leadership ethics.
+Her research focuses on the ethical challenges of leadership.
+She has also written extensively on topics in business ethics such as meaningful work.
+Before joining RBS, she held the Coston Family Chair in Leadership and Ethics at the...

 Victoria Fernandez, MPA, Acting Executive Director